AryToNeX/Glasscordify/README.md

+# Glasscordify, a Glasscord installer

-# THIS IS NOT FINISHED
+## THIS IS STILL NOT FINISHED

-TODO:
+TODOs:
 - [x] Write basic utility code to handle injection
 - [x] Write routines to patch applications
 - [x] Write a thing that will allow us to blacklist certain applications